Professional wrestling match types: Pure wrestling rules match

 A type of match contested in Ring of Honor Wrestling (ROH), usually for the ROH Pure Championship; each wrestler is allowed only three rope breaks; once they are all used, the wrestler cannot use the ropes to escape pins or submissions.
 Closed fists are illegal, and the first offense (if seen by the official) results in a warning.
 A second offense results in disqualification.

-Special challenge match

-A special challenge match was often used in World Championship Wrestling (WCW) to refer to a singles match in which the champion is not defending the title, so the title doesn't change hands if the champion loses the match.
-It can be announced by name, as a non-title match or as a singles match.
-It was also used in a tag team format.
-World TV Champion Arn Anderson vs. Paul Orndorff at Clash of the Champions XI was one example.
-Though Orndorff won the match, Anderson remained champion.

-Champion vs Champion match

-A champion vs. champion match can also be referenced to a Winner Takes All match, but in some cases each superstars' title is not contested in the match or only one title is on the line.
-During WWE's second brand extension, this type of match was frequently used at Survivor Series, with both titles not defended, up until 2021, with the champion vs. champion matches being replaced by WarGames.
-This type of match has now been used at Crown Jewel since 2024, with both the men's and women's world title holders facing each other for a commemorative Crown Jewel Championship.

 Bloodsport/Underground match

-This event consists of a unique ruleset compared to a traditional pro wrestling event, in that every match must end in either a knockout or submission.
+This event consists of a unique ruleset compared to a traditional pro wrestling event, in that every match must end in either a knockout, submission or referee stoppage.
 The traditional wrestling ring is replaced by a ring canvas with no ropes or turnbuckles.

 GCW Bloodsport

-This event features worked shoot matches in a style that mimics the early days of MMA and catch wrestling.
+matches in a style that mimics the early days of MMA and catch wrestling.
 It is common for Bloodsport competitors to have some knowledge in other combat sports and/or MMA, as well as professional wrestling, as these one on one matches often appear stiff and have a feel of classic Shoot-style wrestling fights.